Kurtaga/NumericalMathematics/Dn01/report/report.md

-In our experiments, the optimal parameter was found near $\omega \approx 1.15$, reducing the iteration count to about 22.
+In our experiments, the optimal parameter was found near $\omega \approx 1.15$, reducing the iteration count to 22.